sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ```

-I want to see all incomplete To-dos not in the daily notes or templates folder:
+I want to see all incomplete To-dos not in the daily notes or templates folder & and I want to see which projects or readings they are in:

 ```dataview
 TASK